 Serving on a jury in a criminal case | Six years |

-It does not matter whether the defendant was honorably or dishonorably discharged.3 (Prior to 2019, dishonorably discharged probationers were ineligible to get their civil rights restored.)4
+You get these rights restored whether you were honorably or dishonorably discharged.3 (Prior to 2019, if you were dishonorably discharged, you were ineligible to get your civil rights restored.)4

-Note that people on probation never lose their right to vote.
-And convicted felons’ can re-register to vote as soon as they get released from Nevada State Prison.5
+Note that if you are on probation, you never lose your right to vote.
+If you are a convicted felon, you can re-register to vote as soon as you get released from Nevada State Prison.5

 5. Can my case be sealed?

 It depends on the case.
-The application process requires extensive paperwork.
-It takes several months.
-And there may be a waiting period before the case is sealable.
+The record sealing application process requires extensive paperwork and can take several months.
+Plus, there may be a waiting period before the case is sealable.

 Any case that gets dismissed (no conviction) | Right away |